 These Sport Open Earbuds don’t cover your ears, which allows you to be aware of the AC unit, ambient chatter, and the rumble of bus engines. what is going on around you while you are doing outdoor exercise.
 This allows you to hear the hum of an AC unit.

-The connection of Bose Sport Open Earbuds is so perfect that the sound and call quality is one of the best I have ever heard.
+The connection of Bose Sport Open Earbuds is so perfect that the best sound and call quality is one of the best I have ever heard.
 For a better connection, you have to have your iPhone or any other device right next to you so the Bluetooth is not interrupted.

 The connection is all Bluetooth, which works well on iPhone and Android devices as well.
 Like the ANC feature, it’s very responsive and easy to use.